Blog Post

 Data is Everything - the Facebook Pixel

-To measure the success of your campaign and create Facebook remarketing campaigns/custom audience campaigns, you must integrate the Facebook pixel on your website.
-You can do this relatively easily via Google Tag Manager.
-You need to implement the basic Facebook pixel code via a custom HTML tag on all your website pages.
+To measure the success of your campaign and set up Facebook Remarketing/Custom Audience campaigns, you need to implement the Facebook Pixel on your website.
+You can do this relatively easily via the Google Tag Manager.
+To do so, you need to implement the Facebook Pixel base code using a custom HTML tag on all pages of your website.

 Fig. 4: Facebook Pixel

-If you want to track a conversion, such as a lead or a sale, you need to add another script to your page in addition to the basic Facebook code.
+If you want to track a conversion, such as a lead or a sale, you need to add another script to your site in addition to the Facebook base code.

-With the help of the Facebook pixel, besides the normal targeting options, you can create Facebook remarketing campaigns.
-Users who have previously interacted with your website get "saved" via the Facebook pixel and can now be targeted on Facebook.
-This allows you to engage with individuals who already have an affinity for your brand, providing them with an additional touchpoint.
+With the help of the Facebook Pixel, you can create Facebook Remarketing Campaigns in addition to the normal targeting options.
+Users who have previously interacted with your website are “stored” via the Facebook Pixel and can now be addressed on Facebook.
+This allows you to reach people who already have an affinity for your brand.
+You offer your users another touchpoint with this.

-External Parameters – Tracking through an Analysis Tool
+External Parameters – Tracking Through an Analytics Tool

-To attribute the traffic in your analysis tool to the corresponding Facebook campaigns, always tag your campaigns with parameters.
-This way, you can evaluate performance not only in Facebook but also in your analytics tool.
-This highlights all activities on your site and allows you to compare different marketing channels down to the ad level.
+To assign the traffic in your analytics tool to the corresponding Facebook campaigns, always tag your campaigns with parameters.
+This way, you can evaluate the performance not only in Facebook but also in your analytics tool.
+This way, you have all activities on your site marked and can compare the different marketing channels down to the ad level.

-To develop the perfect Facebook marketing strategy, you need to integrate the Facebook channel within your overall marketing strategy.
-How does Facebook play a role in achieving my goals?
-Is it about acquiring new customers via Facebook and then attracting them to the site through Google?
-Or are sales meant to be generated via Facebook?
+To develop the perfect Facebook Marketing strategy, you need to integrate the Facebook channel into the overall marketing strategy.
+To what extent does Facebook play a role in achieving my goals?
+Is it about reaching new customers through Facebook and then pulling them to the site via Google?
+Or are sales supposed to be generated via Facebook?

-This poses the question of how your users' customer journey appears until they convert and how Facebook can be integrated as a decision-making factor in the purchasing process.
-Analyze your initial campaigns and develop additional ideas based on this data.
+The question, therefore, arises, how does the customer journey of your users look until they have converted, and to what extent is Facebook to be located here as a decision parameter in the purchase process?
+Analyze your initial campaigns and develop further ideas based on this data.

-Examine which sources generated the most conversions, how the target audience is structured, and who you do not want to have on your Facebook page because the interests of these individuals potentially do not align with your target audience cluster.
+Check where most conversions were generated, how the audience is structured, and who you do not want on your Facebook page, as these people's interests potentially do not match your target audience.

-As a full-service online marketing agency, we can work together with you to create an online marketing strategy for your website.
-We’ll cover all online marketing channels to design the best possible marketing mix for your site.
+As a full-service online marketing agency, we can create an online marketing strategy for your website with you.
+We can address all online marketing channels to design the best possible marketing mix for your site.
 Contact us.